masakis1998/FutureList/README.md

 # Mal_Score_Prediction_GUI_app

-Mal_Score_Prediction_GUI_app is an electron app that predicts scores of your unscored anime on your MyAnimeList list.
+Mal_Score_Prediction_GUI_app is a GUI interactive electron app that predicts scores of your unscored anime on your MyAnimeList list.

-This program uses the data fetched from Jikan API, and it is the vital part of the program.

 ## Installation
 You should either use git clone or direct zip download.